AEDs: The Shocking Truth About Automated External Defibrillators

 Defibrillation is the essential process of restoring the heart’s normal rhythm and is most effective within the first five minutes of a Sudden Cardiac Arrest.
 An Automated External Defibrillator (AED) can analyse the heart’s rhythm and identify any abnormality or ventricular fibrillation.
 The AED then determines whether a shock is necessary and delivers it if needed.

 An AED will not restart a heart once it has completely stopped.
-As shown above, a defib will detect irregular heart rhythms and hopefully, shock them back to normal rhythms.
+As shown above, a defib will detect irregular heart rhythms and, hopefully, shock them back to normal rhythms.

 It is not designed to shock a heart back to life if it has stopped.
 Nor will it deliver a shock to a heart when it detects a normal heart rhythm.

-That answers the question, “AEDs what are they”?
+That answers the question, “AEDs: what are they?”

 Defibrillators are easy to use and provide voice prompts to guide users step-by-step.
 It’s best to start CPR while someone else retrieves the defibrillator.

 They are designed for everyone to use and provide easy-to-follow voice prompts for guidance.
-While training beforehand is helpful, anyone can use a Defibrillator in an emergency.
+While training beforehand is helpful, anyone can use a defibrillator in an emergency.

 However, completing First Aid training and refreshers can save precious time and increase confidence.
+Read our most recent blog to find out How to get a CPR Certification.

 Early CPR increases the chance of keeping the heart in a shockable rhythm, improving the chances of survival.